 Securities purchased in a crowdfunding transaction can not be resold for a period of 1 year.

 - Information about officers, directors, and owners of 20% or more of the company

 - A description of the company’s business and the use of the proceeds from the offering

 - The price of the securities offered to the public

 - The target offering amount

-- Deadline to reach target offering amount
+- The deadline to reach the target offering amount

 - Related party transactions

-- Financial statements of company
+- Financial statements of the company

 The full text of the proposed rules can be found on the SEC’s website.